 I sat in the tiny closet, with my knees pulled into my chest, draped in blankets, and recorded a few auditions.
 I think that the first day I sent out 4 in total and of those 4, I got one offer almost immediately.

-If this sounds like dumb luck, I assure you, it’s not.
+If this sounds like dumb luck, it’s not.
 I just happened to stumble onto something that is so easy, even I can make money at it.

 Fund Vanlife by Making Money Recording Audiobooks